chris-wood/http-ppauth/draft-wood-httpbis-ppauth.md

 # Acknowledgments

-This document was inspired by the work Privacy Pass and {{!I-D.sullivan-tls-anonymous-tickets}}.
+This document was inspired by the work Privacy Pass.